-Violations of Academic Integrity
+1. Violations of Academic Integrity

 A violation of Academic Integrity can be anything that undermines the honor, veracity, and academic reputation of the University.
-Violations of academic integrity include but are not limited to the following categories: cheating; plagiarism; fabrication; falsification or sabotage of research data; destruction or misuse of the university's academic resources, alteration or falsification of academic records; academic misconduct; complicity; and collusion.
+Violations of academic integrity include but are not limited to the following categories: cheating; plagiarism; fabrication; falsification or sabotage of research data; destruction or misuse of the university's academic resources, alteration or falsification of academic records; academic misconduct; complicity; collusion; and copyright violation.

-Cheating: Cheating is any action that violates university expectations or instructor's guidelines for the preparation and submission of assignments.
-This includes but is not limited to unauthorized access to examination materials prior to the examination itself, use or possession of unauthorized physical or digital materials during the examination or quiz; having someone take an examination in one's place; copying from another student; providing unauthorized assistance to another student or acceptance of such assistance.
+Cheating: Cheating is any action that violates university expectations or instructor's guidelines for the preparation and submission of assignments, including but not limited to quizzes, examinations, tests, and other types of assignments.
+This includes but is not limited to: unauthorized use of any technological assistance in the completion of assignments; gaining unauthorized access to examination or other assignment materials; use or possession of unauthorized materials during the completion of an examination, quiz, or other assignment; having someone take an examination in one's place; copying responses from another student; providing unauthorized assistance to another student or acceptance of such assistance; using artificial intelligence (AI) tools to generate assignment responses without permission from the instructor.